kubbing/HPT_Server_Setup/README.md

 	# aptitude install vim htop git mc lynx zsh

+Change Hostname

-- Change hostname in `/etc/hostname` to your needs; changes apply after reboot.
+- Change hostname in `/etc/hostname` to your needs.
 - Change hostname to the new one in `/ets/hosts` (line with `127.0.0.1`).
+- Changes apply after reboot.

 ## Automatic Security Updates